bacpop/PopPUNK/docs/installation.rst

     python3 -m pip install poppunk

+This may not deal with all necessary :ref:`dependencies`.

 Clone the code
 --------------
 You can also clone the github to run the latest version, which is executed by::